MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 - How To Diagnose Performance Problems
 - Don’t Get Cut On Sharp Edges
 - Conclusions and Resources

+???

+- Who is this talk for
+- What it's about, it's a general framework
+- It comes from my philosophy, what I built VividCortex on
+- How to make sense out of the sea of data you might look at
+- Nagios plugin has dozens of checks, should I?
+No
+- The goal is to cut down the confusion and get to what matters

 ---
 class: title, smokescreen